uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

     - foreign key reference to the `MultipleChoiceQuestion` the comment belongs to
 - MUST have a route available at `polls/question/<id>/add_comment/`
     - MUST create a new `Comment` if the `username` and `content` form fields passed to the request are valid
-        - If the fields are not provided, it must not create a new `Comment`
+        - If the fields are not provided/empty, it must not create a new `Comment`
     - MUST ensure the username field is at most 32 characters
     - MUST redirect back to the poll result page after processing the request
 - MUST have comments be shown on results page after adding a new comment
+- MUST 404 if the question id provided is invalid

 ### TASK - Markdown Comments